mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Debug LDAP user filter with ldapsearch

-This example uses `ldapsearch` and assumes you are using ActiveDirectory.
+This example assumes you are using ActiveDirectory.
 The following query returns the login names of the users that will be allowed to log in to GitLab if you configure your own user_filter.